achp-project/cultural-heritage/graph-parser/README.md

 ```

 [^1]: Note that the node and graph ids can be retrieved from the original Arches resource model graph JSON files used for input.
+[^2]: equivalent to columns in a relational databases